 |

-Gothic Revival furniture tends to be architectural in character, highly decorative and typically devoid of any reference to actual medieval furniture.
-Forms and ornament derive from the architecture of Gothic churches and consist of pointed arches, tracery, crockets, pinnacles, cluster columns and buttresses.
-Chair backs are typically tall, narrow and in the form of a Gothic pointed arch filled with carved tracery.
+Gothic Revival furniture tends to be architectural in character, highly decorative, and typically devoid of any reference to actual medieval furniture.
+Forms and ornament derive from the architecture of Gothic churches, consisting of pointed arches, tracery, crockets, pinnacles, cluster columns, and buttresses.
+Chair backs are typically tall, narrow, and in the form of a Gothic pointed arch filled with carved tracery.
 Pinnacles occasionally surmount the stiles, or uprights, of chair backs.
 Secretaries and bookcases feature glazed doors with muntins terminating in pointed arches, over which appears a frieze typically decorated with carved tracery motifs such as quatrefoils and trefoils.
 The cupboard doors on wardrobes and sideboards are inset with Gothic pointed-arch panels.
 Tables stand on cluster-column legs or on a central pedestal with buttresses and tracery decoration.
-Rosewood, oak and walnut are common woods.
+Rosewood, oak, and walnut are common woods.

 |